zoltraks/need-more-space/README.md

 Notes
 -----

 Scripts are saved in **UTF16-LE** encoding for some reasons.
 One is that currently GitHub preview lacks indentation with spaces when using **UTF-8** (checked with or without BOM).

-Sorry for that.